syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/Working-with-Content.md

 {% endhighlight %}

-Now, add following two settings in &lt;appsettings&gt; section of web.config, if it is not there.
+Now, add following two settings in &lt;appSettings&gt; section of web.config, if it is not there.

 {% highlight html %}